Thunder Kiss '65

 "Thunder Kiss '65" is a song by American heavy metal band White Zombie, released in 1992 from the band's third studio album, La Sexorcisto: Devil Music Volume One (1992).
-The song was released as a single and was later included on compilations, such as Rob Zombie's Past, Present & Future (2003) and The Best of Rob Zombie (2006).
+The song was released as their first official single and was later included on compilations, such as Rob Zombie's Past, Present & Future (2003) and The Best of Rob Zombie (2006).

+Background

+The single was released three times as a single before it gained the attention of Mike Judge and its video was aired on Beavis and Butt-head in 1993.
 Actor lines are heard from the 1965 exploitation film Faster, Pussycat!
 Kill!
-Kill! and are included in the song the lines read, "You're all shook up, aren't you baby?" and "I never try anything; I just do it.
-Wanna try me?".

-Reception

-The single was released three times as a single before it gained the attention of Mike Judge and its video was aired on Beavis and Butt-head in 1993.
+Kill!.
 The popularity of the single resulted in White Zombie's first Grammy nomination for Best Metal Performance later that year.
 In May 2006, the song was ranked number 32 on VH1's list, '40 Greatest Metal Songs'.

-A mix of the song was used by Extreme Championship Wrestling for their weekend syndicated show from 1994–1997.
+A mix of the song, alongside the opening of "Closer" by Nine Inch Nails, was used by Extreme Championship Wrestling for their weekend syndicated show from 1994–1997.